C-P-T Fractionalization: Introduction and Summary

-This beyond-$\Z_2$ group structure for C-P-R-T is mostly secretly hidden in the literature, and still not yet widely appreciated (such as the time-reversal symmetry can be $\Z_4^{\rT \rF} \supset \Z_2^\rF$ that $\rT^2=(-1)^\rF$ in contrast with the usual $\Z_2^\rT$ with $\rT^2=+1$, both have applications to the classification of topological superconductors and insulators, see for instance \cite{RyuSPT0803.2786, Kitaevperiod0901.2686, AIP0905.2029, Wen1111.6341, CWang1401.1142, 1406.0307CTHsiehMorimotoRyu, Metlitski20141406.3032, 1510.05663Metlitski, Freed1604.06527, 1711.11587GPW, HasonKomargodskiThorngren1910.14039}).
-Moreover, here we stress various \emph{new nonabelian finite group structures} for the total C-P-R-T symmetries that have been either not yet discovered previously or not yet carefully investigated.
-For example, in contrast to a spin-0 Klein-Gordon field's rather familiar $\Z_2^{\rC} \times \Z_2^{\rP} \times \Z_2^{\rT}$ group structure; for a spin-1/2 Dirac field, we uncover a nonabelian $\frac{\bD_8^{F,\rC \rP} \ \times \Z_4^{\rT \rF}}{\Z_2^{\rF}}$ group structure, see the later \eq{CPT-D8-Z4-central} for explanations.
+This beyond-$\Z_2$ group structure for C-P-R-T is mostly secretly hidden in the literature, and still not yet widely appreciated.
+(However, a well-known exception is the time-reversal symmetry can be $\Z_4^{\rT \rF} \supset \Z_2^\rF$ that $\rT^2=(-1)^\rF$ in contrast with the usual $\Z_2^\rT$ with $\rT^2=+1$, both have applications to the classification of topological superconductors and insulators, see for instance \cite{RyuSPT0803.2786, Kitaevperiod0901.2686, AIP0905.2029, Wen1111.6341, CWang1401.1142, 1406.0307CTHsiehMorimotoRyu, Metlitski20141406.3032, 1510.05663Metlitski, Freed1604.06527, 1711.11587GPW, HasonKomargodskiThorngren1910.14039}).
+Moreover, here we stress various \emph{new nonabelian finite group structures} for the total C-P-R-T symmetries that have not yet been discovered previously.
 Below we work through several examples in sections.